 To all the expecting fathers out there … find a doula like Traci...
 I am so glad to have Traci as my wife’s birth doula for her first pregnancy!
 Traci is extremely knowledgeable, professional, patient, and kind; and she has been a tremendous help still months before our daughter’s birth. -Brandon S.

 Maternal Instincts Doula is owned by Traci Weafer, a certified labor doula, Evidence Based Birth® Instructor and Spinning Babies® parents educator.
 She and her team are passionate about serving families by offering labor doula services , childbirth education classes, and resources for advocacy.
+Nothing on the Maternal Instincts page is meant to be medical or legal advice.
+Maternal Instincts will always refer birthing families to consult with their individual healthcare providers for their medical care.

 Additionally, Traci serves fellow birth workers by offering workshops and advanced training.